OpenEndedGroup/Field/README.md

 #### Building Field

 Before anything else, ensure you have Xcode installed.
 Field won't build without it.
+You'll also need a JDK 1.7 (you can run Field on 1.8, but you need 1.7 to build it); and `ant` installed.

 To build Field with Java 7 (as supplied by Apple):